geoanalytic/geoanalytic.github.io/_posts/2016-11-21-a-production-ready-web-mapping-toolkit-part-1.md

 ```

 Most of this stuff is specific to django and its supporting tools.
 The docker specific bits are found in the compose directory plus the two .yml files in the root directory.
-##

-The easiest way to make your first post is to edit this one.
-Go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.